jacobdweightman/comp225-assassin/build_instructions.md

+# How to Download the App on Android / iOS

-# How to build to ios :O
+## How to build to iOS 🍎
 https://docs.expo.io/versions/latest/expokit/expokit/

 Notes: